1975 British Mount Everest Southwest Face expedition: Bonington's path to Everest

 Bonington's climbing career began when he was still in his teens and he was soon achieving technically difficult ascents in the Alps with several first ascents and, in 1962, the first ascent by a Briton of the Eiger's Nordwand.
 He made first ascents of Annapurna II (1960) and Nuptse (1962).
 His role as climbing photo-journalist on the "Eiger direttissima" in 1966 attracted attention and he was encouraged to mount his own expedition.

 Bonington conceived of the idea of climbing Annapurna by its South Face which he realised was going to require siege tactics as well as rock climbing.
 What was to become the 1970 British Annapurna South Face expedition involved Haston as well as such climbers as Don Whillans, Mick Burke, Nick Estcourt, Martin Boysen and Ian Clough (Clough was killed during the descent).
-The expedition was a huge success because not only was the summit reached but it was, for its time, the most difficult technical climb to the summit of a major world peak.
+The expedition was a success because not only was the summit reached but it was, for its time, the most difficult technical climb to the summit of a major world peak.

-Bonington had very much been the leader and had not personally attempted to reach the summit.
-He was a good communicator and he had been able to attract sponsorship and maintain a group of highly proficient yet individualistic climbers as a coherent team.
+Bonington had been the leader and had not personally attempted to reach the summit.
+He was a good communicator and he had been able to attract sponsorship and maintain a group of proficient yet individualistic climbers as a coherent team.

 Seizing an opportunity for an Everest expedition post-monsoon in 1972, Bonington originally planned a lightweight expedition by the normal route but the failure of a European pre-monsoon Southwest Face expedition earlier in that year encouraged him to attempt the Southwest Face instead.
 In very poor weather Bonington's expedition failed to reach the summit but the team gained a great deal of experience, in particular discovering that the line they had chosen above Camp 6 was not as favourable as they had anticipated.

 Bonington decided not to make any further post-monsoon attempts but the next suitable slot was a long way in the future so, after learning that a British Army team was planning a pre-monsoon 1976 expedition, Bonington tried to persuade them to allow his team to be included.
 However, his suggestion was rejected.